nocdn/vanish/README.md

     ```

 6.  **Run the Docker Container**:
-    This command runs the container in detached mode (`-d`), maps port 6020, loads your `.env` file, mounts the local `./data` directory into the container for database persistence (`-v`), automatically removes the container on exit (`--rm`), and names the container.
+    This command runs the container in detached mode (`-d`), maps port 6020, loads your `.env` file, mounts the local `./data` directory into the container for database persistence (`-v`) and names the container.
 The `--restart=always` flag will make the container restart if it is ever stopped.
     ```bash
     docker run -d \
       --restart=always \
       -p 6020:6020 \
       --env-file .env \
       -v "$(pwd)/data":/app/data \
-      --rm --name cloudflare-temp-email \
+      --name cloudflare-temp-email \
       cloudflare-temp-email-img
     ```